Snger/reading-notes/platforms/System/shell.md

 - How to pipe command output to other commands?
 - How to Get Current Date and Time in Bash Script
 - How to iterate through json in bash script
+- Recursively change file extensions in Bash
+- Add Filename as first line of file in shell script
+- List file using ls command in Linux with full path

 <!-- /MarkdownTOC -->